frame-lang/frame-docs/intermediate_frame/states.rst

-State Variables are initialized upon entry to the state and droped upon exit.
+State Variables are initialized upon entry to the state and dropped upon exit.
 Below we see that the counter variable is declared in the **$Begin** state.
 This counter does not go out of scope until the system leaves the **$Begin** state.
 Each time the **inc** interface method is called counter is incremented by 1 and printed.
 This demonstrates that the